andrewt3000/MachineLearning/neuralNets.md

 <sub> <a href="https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf">Dropout: A Simple Way to Prevent Neural Networks from
 Overfitting</a> - Srivastava et al 2014 </sub>

+### Early termination
-Early termination - Stop training when the training error is getting lower but the validation error is increasing.
+**Early termination** is to stop training when the training error is getting lower but the validation error is increasing.
 This indicates overfitting.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/early_term.png" />